 - Try the spicy chicken or spicy mushrooms instead of things like deep-fried spring/egg rolls

 - Take it easy on the thai curries that are often based with rich coconut or peanut sauces

 Fish and chips

 - Go for wholegrain/brown bread when choosing your sandwiches or rolls instead of white.
-Alternatively, a wrap can be a nice lighter choice.
+Alternatively, a wrap can be a nice choice.

 - Lean meat/chicken/fish/turkey are good filling options with lots of salad to accompany